-In order to create the most natural-looking tooth replacement possible, dentists capture a detailed impression of your mouth.
+In order to create the most natural-looking tooth replacement possible, our dentists capture a detailed impression of your mouth.
 This impression acts as the basis for your future restoration, whether it’s a crown, bridge, or denture.
 After the restoration is attached, no one but you and our office will know that it’s attached to a dental implant.
 Dental implants are not like dentures where you often have to hold your jaw in such a way that keeps them in place, so you can smile and speak with confidence.

 Can I Eat Anything with Dental Implants?

-Immediately after receiving your dental implants, it’s very important that you stick to a soft diet over the next several days.
+Immediately after receiving your dental implants, it’s very important that you stick to a soft food diet over the next several days.
 This way, you do not put excessive force on your still-healing dental implant.
 We do not recommend eating foods that are particularly crunchy, sugary, or acidic.
-You should also avoid alcohol as it can negatively impact your body’s ability to heal.
+You should also avoid alcohol, as it can negatively impact your body’s ability to heal.
 With that said, once the implants are fully integrated, you can eat the foods you enjoy without worry.
 Just use caution when chewing on very hard foods, such as nuts.
-You should still avoid chewing on ice cubes as these can damage your teeth and your restoration.
+You should still avoid chewing on ice cubes, as these can damage your teeth and your restoration.

 How Soon After a Tooth Extraction Can I Get Dental Implants?